latchbio/latch/docs/source/tutorials/rnaseq.md

    ]

 ```
-In bioinformatics workflows, it is common to pass around a list of files and their associated metadata.
+In bioinformatics workflows, management of files and metadata is key.
 For instance, when trimming adapters from sequencing reads, we might be interested in the content of the FastQ file, whether it’s a single or paired-end read, and the reference genome to be aligned against.

 To do so, we can use a Python data class.
 In our example, the `prepare_trimgalore_salmon_inputs` takes in parameters that are often used in addition to `samples` and return a Python data class called `TrimgaloreSalmonInput`, which has the following properties: